Latest News

 WIZZ AIR

-The airline suspended flights to and from Israel until March 7.
+The airline suspended flights from and to Israel, Dubai Abu Dhabi, Amman, and Saudi Arabia, until March 7.
 (Compiled by Josephine Mason and Jamie Freed; reporting by bureaus.
 Editing by Barbara Lewis and Louise Heavens.
 Christian Schmollinger, Matt Scuffham, and Matt Scuffham.

 (source: Reuters)